mayank1202/edgeai_book/Chapter 7.3 - Activations.md

 **Cons of Lookup Table approach**

 1. Vector permute instructions are slower than math instructions.
 However, it is still expected to be faster than scalar.
-2. For higher precision modes, lookup table can be quite big and may not fit in SRAM/TCM.
+2. For higher precision modes, lookup table can be quite big and may not fit in on-chip RAM.
 Workaround for this is to keep the tables small and interpolate between adjacent entries.
 As can be seen in the table above, all the activation functions have a linear shape in a small range, because of which a simple linear interpolation would give good results.